Fitbit/golden-gate/docs/src/getting_started.md

 #### Docker

-If you have [docker](https://www.docker.com/) installed on your system, the project includes a `Dockerfile` that you can use to build a docket image.
+If you have [docker](https://www.docker.com/) installed on your system, the project includes a `Dockerfile` that you can use to build a docker image.
 The resulting docker image contains the minimal set of tools needed to build the core libraries, examples, tests and docs.
-The easiest way to build the docker image is to use the `invoke` task:
+The easiest way to build the docker image is to use the `invoke` task (if you have installed `invoke` on your host system):
 ``` bash
 $ inv docker.build
 ```